Teodoro Mauri

-Teodoro Mauri Moreno (14 June 1903 – 4 July 1960) is a former Spanish football forward and manager.
+Teodoro Mauri Moreno (14 June 1903 – 4 July 1960) was a former Spanish football forward and manager.

 Playing career

 As a youth played for the Catalunya Les Corts, Europa and Júpiter until he made the leap to Espanyol.
 With Perico's he became a legend of the 1920s, along with Ricardo Zamora, José Padrón, Pedro Solé or Crisant Bosch.

 In June 1927 he moved to Havana where he signed a one-year contract with the Club Juventud Asturiana.
 The Cuban team was trained by the Spanish Paco Bru, who was drafted by the Cuban regime to promote football and ensure the registration of Cuba in FIFA.
 Juventud also played the Spanish player Pedro Colls.
 And even in the expedition traveled the Spanish referee José Llovera to referee matches in the country of Cuba.

 In the 1929 season played in Castellón in the third level in a new league format nationally, and even took over the team as coach.